 Go to a religious service of a religion you don’t belong to and don’t believe in, (only if this is allowed and you’re not offending anyone).
 Really embrace the experience with an open mind and try to learn something about who these people are, who they believe in and how their faith affects their everyday life.

-46. High Heels
+46. Wear a different type of High Heels

 Make yourself a pair of stilts.
 All you need are two sturdy planks or wood, and two wooden squares to act as footholds.
-Bolt / nail / glue the squares to the wooden planks, sand down the rough edges and practise your high walking!
+Bolt / nail / glue the squares to the wooden planks, sand down the rough edges and practice your high walking!

 47. Participate in Operation Beautiful